ansible-collections/overview/collection_requirements.rst

 **Other-environment**

 In the other environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
-Collections SHOULD also support Python v2.6 and v3.5 if all required libraries support this version.
+Collections SHOULD also support Python v3.5 if all required libraries support this version.

 .. note::

-    If the collection does not support Python 2.6 and/or Python 3.5 explicitly then kindly take the below points into consideration:
+    If the collection does not support Python 3.5 explicitly then kindly take the below points into consideration:

-    - Not supporting Python 2.6 in the other environment means that you are dropping support for RHEL6, which has extended support until 2024.

     - Not supporting Python 3.5 means that Python 2.7 has to be installed on Ubuntu Xenial (16.04) and that you have to support Python 2.7.